The History of the Board:

 The North Carolina Substance Abuse Professional Practice Board became a duly chartered corporation in August 1984, and was granted statutory status by N.C.G.S.
 90-113.30 of 1994.
-In 2005, it became mandatory to hold a substance abuse credential in order to practice substance abuse services.
+In 2005, it became mandatory to hold a Board credential in order to practice substance use disorder treatment services.

 - To establish standards for professional practice in the alcoholism and addiction service delivery systems,